 There are no compulsory costs for this course beyond the fees shown above and your living costs.

 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.

-Candidates are required to submit one recent marked coursework essay on a historical topic, or equivalent.
+Candidates are required to submit one recent marked coursework essay on a historical topic, or equivalent, by Friday 10 November 2017.
 This should have been written in the candidates’ own time as part of their normal school or college work.
 Please note that a submitted essay in Economics is no longer required.
-Instead, you will have to answer a special Economics question in the History Aptitude Test, as below.

 For more information, and to download a cover sheet, please see our further guidance on the submission of written work.

 If you are shortlisted, your submitted work and UCAS personal statement are likely to form starting points for discussion in your interview.

 Some colleges may require you to read a short passage of historical writing which they will ask you to discuss as part of the interview process.
 The tutors are not so much interested in the level of your knowledge as in your ability to think historically.
 We do not require any previous formal qualification in economics, but we do expect you to demonstrate a real interest in the subject.

 The best way to prepare for a History degree is to read the history books which interest you, either related to your school work or ranging beyond it – and be prepared to discuss your views of those books and their arguments.
 To find such material, you might want to follow up on references made in your school or college text books, or your History teacher may also be able to recommend particular works for you to read on topics that you find most interesting.

 One good way of broadening your historical horizons is to read one of the popular History magazines: History Today or BBC History, which has weekly podcasts.
 You may like to look at the books which are being reviewed in the press.